-The library currently has more than 40 computers on the first floor that are available for Internet browsing, Microsoft Office applications, color and black-and-white printing, and more.
+The library currently has more than 20 computers on the first floor that are available for Internet browsing, Microsoft Office applications, color, and black-and-white printing, and more.
 The library also has laptop computers that are available for checkout for use within the building.
+There are four computers available in the Teen Zone.

 The children’s library on the second floor offers two sets of computers for children up to sixth grade.
-There are ten computers with preselected, age-appropriate educational games installed.
-There are six additional computers with Internet access, databases tailored to homework projects, word processing and a shared printer to print school reports.
+There are ten AWE early literacy computers with preselected, age-appropriate educational games installed.
+There are additional computers with Internet access, databases tailored to homework projects, word processing, and a shared printer to print school reports.
+The children's area has an iMac available for public use as well.

 Wireless Internet Access